-- The security appliance does not support multicast RTSP or RTSP messages over UDP. - The security appliance does not have the ability to recognize HTTP cloaking where RTSP messages are hidden in the HTTP messages. - With Cisco IP/TV, the number of NATs the security appliance performs on the SDP part of the message is proportional to the number of program listings in the Content Manager (each program listing can have at least six embedded IP addresses). - You can configure NAT for Apple QuickTime 4 or RealPlayer.
+- The adaptive security appliance does not support multicast RTSP or RTSP messages over UDP. - The adaptive security appliance does not have the ability to recognize HTTP cloaking where RTSP messages are hidden in the HTTP messages. - The adaptive security appliance cannot perform NAT on RTSP messages because the embedded IP addresses are contained in the SDP files as part of HTTP or RTSP messages.
+Packets could be fragmented and the adaptive security appliance cannot perform NAT on fragmented packets. - With Cisco IP/TV, the number of NATs the adaptive security appliance performs on the SDP part of the message is proportional to the number of program listings in the Content Manager (each program listing can have at least six embedded IP addresses). - You can configure NAT for Apple QuickTime 4 or RealPlayer.
 Cisco IP/TV only works with NAT if the Viewer and Content Manager are on the outside network and the server is on the inside network. - Media streams delivered over HTTP are not supported by RTSP application inspection.
 This is because RTSP inspection does not support HTTP cloaking (RTSP wrapped in HTTP).